Fourth of July Pet Safety: Fun Day For Us, Scary For Pets

 Party Marty here!
-Taking a break from my well-deserved catnap!
+Taking a break from a well-deserved catnap!
 It’s almost time for that highly anticipated day of summer – the Fourth of July!
 Time to break out all those “F” bombs – family, friends, food, fun and fireworks!
 Gotta love it, right?
 Well, of course, if you are of the human kind, but when it comes to your furry, four-legged buddies, think again.
 While you are celebrating and cannot seem to get enough of the BOOM!
 POP!
 BANG!
 And WOW!, your pets are probably in full panic mode.
 Why?
 They do not like those loud sounds.
 So, here are some Fourth of July pet safety tips to make sure your celebrations, while fun for you, are not stressful for them.

 Disclaimer: This post contains affiliate links.
 We receive a commission for items purchased via these links, at no additional cost to you.

 This Fourth of July pet safety tip is the most important.
 Keep your pet indoors at all times during this holiday.
 Even if they are used to being outside, the unexpected and loud noises could cause them to panic and break a leash or hop a fence, running away.

 Use Sunscreen Specially Formulated For Pets

 There will be many parties this holiday.
 For those times your pet is outdoors, do not use your sunscreen or insect repellant on pets.
 While it may be effective for you, it can wreak physical havoc on your pet and cause illness or even death.
 For pets that sunburn easily, use a sunscreen made especially for them.

 Keep Alcohol Out of Reach